lfp722/LoopManiaWorld/assumptions.md

 When zombie is killed, there must be gold, different chances for additional items(weapons, potions, outfits, card).
 Card and potion may appear on path tiles by a chance < 2%.
 When vampire is killed, there must be gold with one additional reward(any item).
 But chances for another additional item.

+Extra Assumption For M2:
+1. Time for Staff trance is a whole battle time.
+2. Press H to use Potion.
+3. Character may have maximum 4 soldiers, when there are new incomers, we remove the oldest incomer, and add the new incomer.
+4.